rogerxaic/EventStreams/eventstreams073.md

 A follower replica that is keeping up with the partition leader is in-sync.
 Any follower with an in-sync replica can become the leader without losing any messages.

 If the partition leader fails, another leader is chosen from the followers.
 All the replicas should usually be in-sync.
-It's acceptable for a replica to be temporarily not in-sync whilst it's catching up after a failure.
+It's acceptable for a replica to be temporarily not in-sync while it's catching up after a failure.

 ![In-sync-replicas diagram.](concepts_in_sync_replicas.png "Diagram that shows a topic partition being replicated across 3 brokers and staying in-sync across all replicas.")